From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders: Results

 In fig. \ref{fig:fig5}(a), we present the zero-field ($h = 0$) staggered magnetization for different $\gamma$ as a function of interladder coupling $J'$ for a system where every rung is coupled.
 There is no staggered order, even for large intraladder coupling, below the critical interladder coupling $J'_c \approx 0.1$ for $\gamma > 1$.
 This means that the system is always gapped for small $J'$.
 Figure \ref{fig:fig5}(b) shows the same data but for a system in which only every second rung is coupled.
-In both cases, $J'_c$ is the same for all values of $\gamma$, and the curves are nearly identical for $\gamma > 1$.
-The only difference between a system where every rung is coupled and one where every second rung is coupled is the behavior of $m^x_a$ for large $J'$.
+For $\gamma > 1$, both curves of $m^x_a(J')$ in fig. \ref{fig:fig5}(a) and (b) are nearly identical.
+Both geometries have a ground state without staggered order ($m^x_a(J' < J'_c) \approx 0$) below $J'_c$.
+The only difference between a system where every rung is coupled and one where every second rung is coupled, see fig. \ref{fig:fig5}(a) and (b), respectively, is the behavior of $m^x_a$ for large $J'$ and small $\gamma < 1$.
 In the former case, $m^x_a \rightarrow 1/2$, independent of $\gamma$, while in the latter system, the magnitude of $m^x_a$ decreases to $m^x_a \rightarrow 1/4$ in the limit of $\gamma \rightarrow 0$, and $m^x_a < 1/2$ for $\gamma < 1$.
-Figure \ref{fig:fig5}(c) shows that $J'_c$ (corresponding to large symbols in fig. \ref{fig:fig5}(b)) decreases to $J'_c \approx 0.1$ for large $\gamma$.
+Figure \ref{fig:fig5}(c) shows that $J'_c$ (corresponding to large symbols in fig. \ref{fig:fig5}(b)) decreases to $J'_c \approx 0.1$ for large $\gamma$. $J'_c(\gamma)$ is independent of the number of coupled rungs.
 Note that the result of $J_c \approx 0.9$ in the decoupled rung limit for $\gamma = 0$ may be misleading since the ground state at $J' = 1$ is gapless, as discussed previously.
 Thus, this curve should only be used to infer the data for small $\gamma > 0$.
 We expect that $J'_c$ scales with the spin gap, which goes to zero for $\gamma \rightarrow \infty$.
 Note that we use units of $J_{\perp} = 1$, in which the gap is $\Delta \approx J_{\perp}/2$ for larger $\gamma$\cite{PhysRevB.69.092408}.
 Therefore, we can confirm $J_c/J_{\perp} \approx 0.1$ for $\gamma \gg 1$\cite{D1TC01576A}, while $J_c/J_{\perp} \gg 0.1$ for $\gamma < 1$.
 Hence, we can extrapolate our phase diagram presented in fig. \ref{fig:fig2}(b) to larger values of $\gamma$, where fig. \ref{fig:fig5}(b) corresponds to a horizontal slice along $h=0$.